 *Applications may be reviewed on a rolling-basis.

-ARS Office/Lab and Location: A postdoctoral research opportunity is currently available with the U.S. Department of Agriculture (USDA), Agricultural Research Service (ARS), Grand Forks Human Nutrition Center located in Grand Forks, North Dakota.
+ARS Office/Lab and Location: A postgraduate research opportunity is available with the United States Department of Agriculture (USDA), Agricultural Research Service (ARS) within the Edward T. Schafer Agricultural Research Center located in Fargo, North Dakota.

 The Agricultural Research Service (ARS) is the U.S. Department of Agriculture’s chief scientific in-house research agency with a mission to find solutions to agricultural problems that affect Americans every day from field to table.
 ARS will deliver cutting-edge, scientific tools and innovative solutions for American farmers, producers, industry, and communities to support the nourishment and well-being of all people; sustain our nation’s agroecosystems and natural resources; and ensure the economic competitiveness and excellence of our agriculture.
 The vision of the agency is to provide global leadership in agricultural discoveries through scientific excellence.

-Mentor(s): The mentor for this opportunity is Shanon Casperson (email@example.com).
-If you have questions about the nature of the research please contact the mentor(s).
+Mentor(s): The mentor for this opportunity is Melvin Bolton (email@example.com).
+If you have questions about the nature of the research, please contact the mentor(s).